bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Making `MoneySerializer` reloadable would be confusing, because reloading an edited version would have no effect on the class object already stored within Active Job.

-If `MoneySerializer` was reloadable, using it in an initializer would raise a `NameError`.

 Another use case for not reloading and using `autoload_once_paths` is when engines decorate framework classes:

 ```ruby